 - Please protect the nature.
 Leave no trace along the course.

 - Parts of the race course will pass through residential areas.
-Please do not disturb the neighbourhood while crossing.
+Please do not disturb the neighbourhood while passing.

-- Please treat race staff and local support with respect at all times.
+- Please treat race staff and local support with respect at all the times.